Health

 Cradle cap: When an infant has seborrheic dermatitis, it’s known as cradle cap, a common and generally harmless condition.
 Symptoms include a thick, yellow or brownish layer of scale on the scalp, which becomes flaky and rubs off over time.

-Chemical sensitivity: Some people may be sensitive to chemicals found in many conventional hair care products.
+Chemical sensitivity: Some people may be sensitive to chemicals found in some hair care products, including hair dyes.
 These chemicals may cause mild to severe itching, rashes, blisters or burns.
+Patch testing products on a small area of skin may help you identify if you’re allergic before using them on your entire scalp.

 Scalp ringworm: A common contagious fungal infection, scalp ringworm, or tinea capitis, can cause hair loss, intense itching and bumps filled with pus.
 Treatment requires prescription medication.